 After the youth’s conference, they continue to receive support in their weekly circle until they have completed the restorative action plan that was agreed upon at their conference.

-By the conclusion of the process, the hope is that participating youth will move away behaviors that result in harm, and become agents of positive change in their community.
+By the conclusion of the process, the hope is that participating youth will move away from behaviors that result in harm, and become agents of positive change in their community.

 This practice has proven to be highly effective for those youth who need time to become ready for the restorative process in order to take advantage of a healing and learning process rather than usual punitive measures delivered at school and/or in the juvenile justice system.